 Marvel Studios / The Walt Disney Company

 In Deadpool and Wolverine, the TVA (Time Variance Authority) are prominently featured.
 The TVA were introduced into the MCU in the 2021 Disney+ series Loki.
 The TVA is an organization that was founded by the entity known as He Who Remains.
 Their purpose is to police the Sacred Timeline; a series of Parallel Realities that embodied a preordained “proper” Flow of Time, as determined by He Who Remains.
 The purpose behind the esteemed integrity of the Realities that comprised the Sacred Timeline was to, according to He Who Remains, ensure that another Multiversal War never comes to pass.
 He Who Remains ended the first Multiversal War by weaponizing the Cloud Monster known as Alioth and then isolating the carefully chosen remnants of the Timelines that managed to survive it and (through the all-important Temporal Loom) weaving those Timelines into what he deemed to be the best possible Flow of Time; a Flow of Time that would not produce a Variant of Himself, for it was His Variants that caused the first Multiversal War, and threatened to bring about the end of … well. everything!
 The TVA was founded through the technological brilliance of He Who Remains and its Agents were plucked from the Sacred Timeline and brainwashed, then indoctrinated in the dogma of the TVA; taught that they were created by a trio of Space Lizards known as The Timekeepers towards the purpose of maintaining the integrity of the Sacred Timeline.
 Doing this was primarily accomplished through the act of “pruning”; a nice way of saying purging.
 Whenever someone purposefully or obliviously strayed from their predetermined path, a “Nexus Event” was registered, and they were consequently “pruned”, and their Timeline was reset in order to prevent a new Branched Timeline from spawning from off the Sacred Timeline, filled with a multitude of Variants boasting Free Will.
 Having (usually unknowingly) committed what was deemed a crime against the Sacred Timeline, the ‘Variant” (as labeled by the TVA) was arrested and taken before a TVA Judge, after which they were apparently either recruited by the TVA or (as was usually the case) sent to the Void at the End of Time where they served as food for the aforementioned Alioth.

 This was the way of things for untold eons, but the constrained (by He Who Remains) Multiverse persistently tried to break free through manifestations of chaos.
 More often than not, this was achieved through countless versions of Loki, the Asgardian God of Mischief!
 Loki’s were more likely to defy their destiny than any other entity due to their mischievous and rebellious nature, and for this reason, nearly no single entity had been pruned by the TVA more than Loki’s, and ultimately, a couple of specific Loki’s would undo the life’s work of He Who Remains and consequently change the Marvel Cinematic Universe forever.
 The first was Loki Variant L1190, who adopted the name “Sylvie.”
 She was a female version of the God of Mischief that was grew to boast heroic ambition … a betrayal of her destiny.
-Sylvie was arrested by the TVA when she was a child and her Reality was pruned.
+Sylvie was arrested by the TVA when she was a child, and her Reality was pruned.
 Before she could be pruned though, she fought her way to an escape and lived a life on the run for an amount of time that is impossible to calculate, hiding out in various apocalypses and plotting to wage war against the Time Variance Authority, with hopes of ending the lives of the entities behind it all.

 The other was Loki Variant L1130.
 This Loki Variant was created when The Avengers of the 616-Universe carried out their Time Heist in order to undo what the Cosmic Warlord Thanos had done to their Reality (Snapping away half of all life by wielding the combined power of six ancient relics known as Infinity Stones).
-Approved by the TVA, this mission to travel back in time and collect the Infinity Stones before Thanos could, was successful in reversing Thanos’ Snap, but their time traveling resulted in the creation of several Branched Timelines that came to be upon their respective arrivals in the past from the future.
+Approved by the TVA, this mission to travel back through time and collect the Infinity Stones before Thanos could, was successful in reversing Thanos’ Snap, but their time traveling resulted in the creation of several Branched Timelines that came to be upon their respective arrivals in the past from the future.
 Though Bruce Banner reasoned that these Timelines could and would be corrected if the Stones were returned to their rightful places at the moment that they were taken, some unforeseen events transpired along the way, such as Loki confiscating the Cosmic Cube known as the Tesseract and using it to escape Avengers custody.
 This was a direct violation of the “proper” Flow of Time, as Loki was intended to be sent back to Asgard with his adopted brother Thor, sentenced to live out his life in the Asgardian dungeons by his adopted father Odin, and inadvertently cause the death of his beloved adopted mother Frigga, before teaming up with Thor during Ragnarok and ultimately dying at the hands of Thanos.
 This was the “proper” Flow of Time.
 Loki existed so that others could become the best versions of themselves.
 This was Loki’s destiny.

+Marvel Studios / The Walt Disney Company